Skip to main content

 Permission discovery

 Permission discovery is a first-class ANIP primitive.
-Before invoking a capability, an agent can ask "what am I allowed to do?" and get a structured answer:
+Before invoking a capability, an agent can ask "what am I allowed to do with this token?" and get a structured answer:

 curl -X POST https://service.example/anip/permissions \